KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Me and a few of my new friends, hanging out in wheel wells.
 A moment we'll never forget.
 Contrary to news reports, this area is not stowaway friendly.

 ![](southwest-headquarters-tour-2026/strong-pipe.jpg)
 Our tour guide Jim shared some of his encyclopedic knowledge of planes and their millions of components.
-He pointed out uniquely strong, but light materials such as in the pipe in the center of this photo that would enable more weight to be used for fuel or elsewhere.
+He pointed out uniquely strong, yet lightweight materials, for example, seen in the pipe in the center of this photo, that would enable more weight to be allocated to fuel or elsewhere.

 ![](southwest-headquarters-tour-2026/a-light-teardown.jpg)
 A "light" teardown that left overhead compartments and some seats in place.
 The seats removed were placed in rows in the hangar in a surreal scene.